Roles and Interests

-Bilingual child psychologist for children ages 5-18 and their families and bilingual adult psychologist for individuals and couples 18 and over in community mental health, independent practice, and hospital based settings
+Bilingual child psychologist for children aged 5-18 and their families and bilingual adult psychologist for individuals and couples 18 and over in community mental health, independent practice, and hospital based settings.

 Intern Supervisor for APA approved internship in clinical psychology